SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/ReadMe.md

 1) Txt Identical Check
 2) Multivoters based on Total Times A user Appeared in Same Category
-3) Multivoters based on Total Hours A user Appeared in Same Category (Step 3 was not completed Because of Limited Computational Resources and Time, only 3/2000 data was processed) Notes.
+3) Multivoters based on Total Hours A user Appeared in Same Category (Step 3 was not completed Because of Limited Time and Computation Resources, only 3/2000 data was processed) Notes.
 Abbreviate {Preliminary,Semi-Final}-{Train,Test}-Datasets as {P,S}{Tr,Te} ==> {PTr,PTe,STr,STe}
 ```
 Steps | Content Descriptions | Oringinal Score | After Improved | Source Code